openshift/oc-mirror/docs/usage.md

 ### Content Discovery

 oc-mirror provides a way to discover release and operator content to allow users to successfully create an imageset config with the data they need.
-The list update `list updates` command will differentiate between past runs and the provided configuration to show what new versions exists.
+The `list updates` command will differentiate between past runs and the provided configuration to show what new versions exists.
 #### Updates